valencik/mastersAPSC/documents/thesis/thesis.md

 In this work, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.

 %- Motivation
-Exploring the NSR data has been a core motivation for this work.
+Enabling exploration of the NSR data has been a core motivation for this work.
 Transforming the NSR data into a network graph has enabled new questions and analyses.
-Additionally network graphs lend themselves well to interesting visualizations which has been another motivator.
+Additionally, network graphs lend themselves well to interesting visualizations which has been another motivator.

 This thesis does not consider the analysis of specific network graphs but rather enables the NSR Explorer users to easily do so.